 The mandatory reserve deposit is a non-interest-bearing deposit calculated in accordance with regulations issued by the CBAR and whose withdrawal ability is restricted.
-Reserves are measured in accordance with regulations issued by the CBAR and equal to 4% and 5% (December 31, 2021: 0.5% and 1%) of the average qualifying customer accounts balances denominated in AZN and foreign currency, respectively.
+Reserves are measured in accordance with regulations issued by the CBAR and depend on the level of customer funds attracted.

-As at December 31, 2022 and 2021 the Bank had no due from banks whose balance exceeded 10% of equity.
+As at December 31, 2023 and 2022 the Bank had no due from banks whose balance exceeded 10% of equity.

-As at December 31, 2022 and 2021, there was no accrued interest income included in due from banks.
+As at December 31, 2023 accrued interest income included in due from banks amounted to AZN 13 thousand (December 31, 2022: nil).